akdimitri/RRAM_COMPILER/README.md

 The following image shows that C+CC rises linearly as array rises exponentail.
 SEL lines seem to have the most aggresive rise in total C+CC as the array scales up.
 A potential reason is that SEL line on each memristor cell is 5um compared to P,N which are 2.5 and in the arrays by sharing a delta Y is used of 2.28.

 <img src="https://github.com/akdimitri/RRAM_COMPILER/blob/main/images/c_cc.png" width="400">

+**Settling Time**

+The worst case settling time occurs for VN=5, VP=0 and R=5MΩ.
+In general, settling time increases as R increses.
+The settling time simulations are time consuming.
+Therefore, the following graph presents results only for arrays with size less than 128x128.
+It is clear that as array increases exponential, settling time increases too.